ad-freiburg/ad-blog/content/post/project-energy-price-forecasting.md

 <td> <center>LSTM<img src="/img/project-energy-price-forecasting/lstm_loss.jpg" alt="LSTM Loss" style="width:100%"> </td>
 </tr>
 </table> <br>
-<p>As observed, the LSTM and the Residual MLP do a better job of reducing the training
+<p>As observed, the MLP and the Residual MLP do a good job of reducing the training
 loss as well as the validation loss.
 The validation loss is much closer to the training loss in both instances, so there is some confidence that overfitting is avoided.
-The baseline linear model in fact suffers from overfitting as there is a point where the validation loss increases.
 <p><u>Graphs for evaluation metrics </u>
 <table>
    <tr>